-- Gifts would be comingled with the CCS Annual Fund which provides scholarships across all disciplines, allowing young artists the opportunity to pursue their studies.
-CCS will track gifts even though the funds will be part of a larger scholarship fund.
+Our area of greatest need.
+Gifts to the CCS Annual Fund provide scholarships across all disciplines, allowing young artists the opportunity to pursue their studies.

-- An Endowed Scholarship can be established with a suggested minimum of $25,000.
-Funds are then invested through the College's investment advisor, and are diversified in various different investment funds.
-CCS has an Investment Committee, comprised of a subset of our Board of Trustees.
-Scholarships would begin to be awarded based on the average earnings after a period of three years, based on the donors directives regarding department, year of school, academic standing etc. The principal of the fund would never be spent, and would exist in perpetuity.
+Established with a suggested minimum of $25,000, these funds are invested through the College’s investment advisor and are diversified in various investment funds.
+Scholarships would begin to be awarded based on the average earnings after a period of three years, based on the donor’s directives regarding department, year of school, academic standing, etc. The principal is never spent and exists in perpetuity.